 The operating speed of the centrifuge bowl primarily determines the centrifugal force needed for the efficient separation of the fluids.
 Therefore, any degradation of the bowl speed has a detrimental effect on the centrifuge’s separation efficiency.

 In self-cleaning centrifuges, the bowl operating speed is essential for keeping the bowl from opening during operation.
-The bowl RPM is also critical for the opening of the bowl during the sludge ejection process.
+The bowl RPM is also critical for the bowl's opening during the sludge ejection process.

 Alfa Laval disc centrifuges have a revolution counter (rotating disc) on the front of the lower frame, as shown in the image above.

 To check the speed of the disc centrifuge, the operator counts the rotation on the revolution counter and compares it to the revolution counter speed specified for the particular centrifuge type on the centrifuge nameplate.
-The revolution counter rotates between 72 and 150 RPM depending on the size of the centrifuge.
+The revolution counter rotates between 72 and 150 RPM, depending on the centrifuge size.

 If the revolution counter is not rotating at the specified speed after the elapse of the ramp-up time, then the disc centrifuge is not operating at the design operating speed.